Ikabot-Collective/ikabot/README.md

 10. Alert wine running out

-	It warns by Telegram when less than N hours are needed for a city to run out of wine.
+	It warns you by Telegram when less than N hours are needed for a city to run out of wine.
 The number of hours is specified by the user.

 11. Buy resources